 The question is: What do these highly-successful companies do to ensure they put themselves in a position for strong and consistent growth?

 Of course, there are a number of answers to this question based on who you ask.
 However, the one we’re going to focus on in this blog post is market penetration.
 So, what is market penetration?

-Market penetration is the amount a product or service that is sold to customers compared to the estimated total market for that product or service.
-It’s a measurement that can determine potential market size or help develop a strategy for increasing the market share of a specific product or service.
+Market penetration is the amount of a product or service that is sold to customers compared to the estimated total market for that product or service.
+It’s a measurement that can determine the potential market size or help develop a strategy for increasing the market share of a specific product or service.

 How to Calculate Market Penetration

 If you’re using market penetration as a measurement, use the following formula to discover how much a product or service is used by customers compared to its total estimated market.
 In other words, take the current sale volume for your product or service and divide it by the total sale volume of all similar products available in the market.

 (Number of Customers / Target Market Size) x 100 = Market Penetration Rate

 Frequently monitoring your market penetration is important in order to identify any increases or decreases in penetration.
 If you’re wondering how often to calculate market penetration, a good rule of thumb is to calculate it after every marketing and sales campaign you run.
 This will highlight any changes in penetration — and, as a result, you’ll also have a better idea of the success of your campaign(s).

 Next, let’s dive a little deeper into what market penetration is and why it’s such an effective growth strategy.